jamesrnelson/bike-share/README.md

 # README
 ## Bike-Share

 Bike-share is a web-app that utilizes bike share data, allowing users to see an overview and analytics of the rides, conditions, and stations in the  San-Francisco area.
+In order to gain full functionality of the site you will need to create and account and log in.
 The app includes an e-commerce shop for bike accessories.
 See the deployed version here: https://sleepy-taiga-28417.herokuapp.com/

 ### Setup